lnthach/Mr-SEQL/README.md

 This work was funded by Science Foundation Ireland (SFI) under grant number 12/RC/2289 ([Insight Centre](https://www.insight-centre.org)).

 We want to thank the many researchers that made available datasets and open source code for time series classification.
-In particular, we want to thank Eamonn Keogh and his team for preparing the [UCR Time Series Classification Archive] (https://www.cs.ucr.edu/~eamonn/time_series_data/), and Tony Bagnall and his team for preparing the [UEA Time Series Classification Benchmark](http://timeseriesclassification.com).
+In particular, we want to thank Eamonn Keogh and his team for preparing the [UCR Time Series Classification Archive](https://www.cs.ucr.edu/~eamonn/time_series_data/), and Tony Bagnall and his team for preparing the [UEA Time Series Classification Benchmark](http://timeseriesclassification.com).

 Many thanks also go to [Martin](https://www.researchgate.net/profile/Martin_Oreilly4) for his contribution to the case study on the Jump data.